GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 After all... the reports worked based on the principle of propaganda.
 Causing mass-hysteria everywhere, by flooding the world with their apparent truth.
 Resulting in individual believes to vanish, as they joined the opinion that spread amongst the masses.

 In the end, it wasn't merely due to Misa-nee's request.
-Even without it, I would have shared her feelings.
+Even without it I would have shared her feelings.
 That's why, eventually, I decided to go here.
-Pay that oddly perverted girl right in front of me just another visit.
+And pay that oddly perverted girl right in front of me just another visit.

 Because... despite her quirks, it still held true Frau was a genius programmer.
 Whether outsourced or not—without her help, I wouldn't ever have had the chance.

 <div class="text-quoted">“Thank you, Kona-chan.”</div>

 After expressing my gratitude, I accepted the transmission.
-With this, Misa-nee's past was back in my hands.
+With this Misa-nee's past was back in my hands.
 And responsibility for it rested upon my own two shoulders.

 That's why... even as I left Frau's apartment, I was still pondering when to pull the trigger.